Abhishek0697/starter-academic/content/about/lessserious.md

 * Game of Thrones (Arya Stark)
 * The Office (Michael Scott)

-:yum: My cheat meal would be Butter Chicken and Garlic Naan
+:yum: My cheat meal would be Butter Chicken, Garlic Naan and a Sizzling Brownie

-:abc: The languages I know are Bengali, English, Hindi, and Marathi